-It is likely any changes will affect your premiums and also come with an admin fee.
+It is likely any changes will affect your premiums and come with an administration fee.

-Your insurer will contact you by post or email a few weeks before your renewal date, but try not to rely on this.
-Set a reminder so you are prepared for when your renewal date approaches.
+Your insurer will contact you by post or email a few weeks before your renewal date but try not to rely on this.
+Set a reminder so you are prepared for the approach of your renewal date.

 The renewal quote your insurer gives you is unlikely to be the cheapest option, so get quotes elsewhere before you renew.

-If you pay by credit or debit card your policy may be set to auto-renew, which means if you do nothing when your insurance company contacts you, your cover will roll over for another year at a price specified by your insurer.
+If you pay by credit or debit card your policy may be set to auto-renew.
+This means if you do nothing when your insurance company contacts you, your cover will roll over for another year at a price specified by the insurer.

 Auto-renewal prices are usually less competitive, so check elsewhere before letting your policy roll over.
 Even getting a new quote from your current provider can be cheaper.

-Insurers will also have to include text designed to encourage you to check your cover and shop around to see if you can find a better deal elsewhere.
+Insurers are also obligated to include text designed to encourage you to check your cover and shop around to see if you can find a better deal elsewhere.

-You can cancel your policy mid-cover by contacting your insurer.
-They may ask you to return your Certificate of Motor Insurance and sign a cancellation declaration.
+Car insurance policies can be cancelled mid-cover by contacting the insurance company.
+It may ask you to return your Certificate of Motor Insurance and sign a cancellation declaration.

-When you cancel you may be charged an admin fee that could be as much as £75.
+When you cancel you may be charged an administration fee that could be as much as £55.

-If you have just taken out your policy you could take advantage of the 14 day cooling off period all insurers must allow.
+If you have only recently taken out your policy, you could take advantage of the 14-day cooling off period all insurers must allow.
 Some insurers will not charge for cancellations during this period and give a full refund, but others may still charge an administration fee.